primiano/perfetto-docs/docs/data-sources/native-heap-profiler.md

 ```

 ## DEDUPED frames

 If the name of a Java method includes `[DEDUPED]`, this means that multiple
 methods share the same code.
 ART only stores the name of a single one in its
 metadata, which is displayed here.
 This is not necessarily the one that was
 called.

-## Manual dumping
+## Triggering heap snapshots on demand

+Heap snapshot are recorded into the trace either at regular time intervals, if
+using the `continuous_dump_config` field, or at the end of the session.

-You can trigger a manual dump of all currently profiled processes by running
+You can also trigger a snapshot of all currently profiled processes by running
 `adb shell killall -USR1 heapprofd`.
-This can be useful for seeing the current
+This can be useful in lab tests for
-memory usage of the target in a specific state.
+recording the current memory usage of the target in a specific state.

 This dump will show up in addition to the dump at the end of the profile that is
 always produced.
 You can create multiple of these dumps, and they will be
 enumerated in the output directory.

 ## Symbolization

-NOTE: **Symbolization is currently only available on Linux.**
+NOTE: Symbolization is currently only available on Linux

 ### Set up llvm-symbolizer

 You only need to do this once.

 To use symbolization, your system must have llvm-symbolizer installed and